openhab/openhab-addons/bundles/org.openhab.binding.monopriceaudio/README.md

 # Monoprice Whole House Audio Binding

-This binding can be used to control the Monoprice MPR-SG6Z (10761) or Dayton Audio DAX66 whole house multi-zone amplifier.
+This binding can be used to control a Monoprice MPR-SG6Z (10761) & Dayton Audio DAX66, Monoprice 31028, or Xantech 4x4 & 8x8 whole house multi-zone amplifier system.
-All controller functions available through the serial port interface can be controlled by the binding.
-Up to 18 zones can be controlled when 3 amplifiers are connected together (if not all zones on the amp are used they can be excluded via configuration).
-Activating the 'Page All Zones' feature can only be done through the +12v trigger input on the back of the amplifier.

 The binding supports two different kinds of connections: